Katy tests money-saving apps, tools, and websites to find ones that are legitimate, easy to use, and effective to share with readers.

-Ibotta is a popular app that gives you cash back on groceries.
-Submit a pic of your receipt and earn credit for certain purchases.
+Ibotta is an app with electronic coupons that gives you cash back on groceries.
+It's so easy to use: just submit a pic of your receipt and earn credit for certain purchases.

 It takes a bit of work but can result in a lot of cash back.
-Read my Ibotta review below.
+Here's my review.

 How to Use Ibotta